Health and Wellness Services: Goodwin Health Center

 Faculty and Staff Referral Guide

-The following information is provided to assist faculty and staff with learning more about Goodwin College’s counseling services, referral information, and how to assist students in crisis most effectively.
+The following information is provided to assist faculty and staff with learning more about the Goodwin Health Center’s therapy services, referral information, and how to assist students in crisis most effectively.
 Our goal is to help faculty and staff recognize some of the symptoms of student distress and to provide advice for intervention and referral to campus resources.

 Faculty and staff play a significant role because of their ongoing contact with students and are often able to observe signs and symptoms of a student in distress before anyone else.
 Guidelines are offered and each individual must consider what is appropriate in a given situation.
 The guidelines are not hard and fast rules and personal and professional judgment should always come into play.